Five Methods to Land at Zero on a Drifter Hole

 Method 2: Adjust a Warpable.

 If your only warpable is not sufficiently-near the LoS to land you at zero, warp to it and then back to the uni and save several bookmarks in rapid succession as you near the uni.
 You're looking to get one that's just offgrid, which is right around 12000 km (anything between there and ~15k is acceptable).
-Note: sometimes grids still get stretched and you need to go further.
+Sometimes grids still get stretched and you need to go further, but this is rare.

 Method 3: Ping Between Warpables.

 If no warpables are near the LoS, look out towards the edges of the system.
 If there are two warpables in front of the beacon and roughly on opposite sides of LoS, warp between them and drop bookmarks near the LoS.
-Then repeat the above fine-tuning steps from the bookmark nearest the LoS.
+Then repeat the above fine-tuning steps.
+You want the bookmark as close to the LoS as you can get it, but you needn't be precious about it.
+You can also triangulate between three warpables.

 Method 4: Just Burn It.